 Fastpath’s response: Fastpath takes compliance, security, and privacy seriously.
 As such, we have SOC 1 and SOC 2 Type 2 examinations conducted of our Fastpath Assure cloud platform annually.
 Customers can be confident that the controls Fastpath has in place are operating as designed, providing a sound platform for customers to process, analyze, and report on their security data through Fastpath.
 The Fastpath Assure cloud platform resides on Microsoft Azure (in most cases, it resides on the Azure Central Data Center outside of Chicago, Illinois, specifically).
-Microsoft has state of the art controls in place at their Data Centers, and these controls are reviewed annually via SOC 1 and SOC 2 Type 2 examinations Microsoft that has conducted by the accounting firm Deloitte.
+Microsoft has state of the art controls in place at their Data Centers, and these controls are reviewed annually via SOC 1 and SOC 2 Type 2 examinations Microsoft has conducted by the accounting firm Deloitte.
 As a part of their own internal controls, Fastpath reviews the Microsoft Azure SOC reports to ensure controls are indeed operating as designed and are providing the appropriate procedures around security, privacy, trust, and other areas.

 Q: How often is the code updated by the software vendor?
 And are there scheduled downtimes?